induktio/thinker/Details.md

 50. Fix monolith energy to not be limited by tile yield restrictions in the early game.
 This limitation did not apply on monolith nutrients/minerals.
 51. Fix base tile energy output being inconsistent when SE Economy value is between 3 and 4.
 52. Fix issue with formers sometimes being able to move after completing improvements on the same turn.
-53. Fix GSP defense bonus range sometimes not being accurate at three tiles like the manual implies.
+53. Fix issue where native mind worms sometimes attacking empty bases could destroy free facilities granted in the faction definition when the intention was to preserve them.
 54. Fix inconsistent effects with unit repair facilities and Citizens Defense Force when the base tile is defended by an unit owned by third faction.
 The facility or the secret project providing it must be built by the base owner for it to have an effect.
 55. Fix issues where the game did not calculate upgrade costs correctly when the unit count exceeded 255.
 The costs will be applied correctly even if Security Nexus may show an inaccurate number.
 56. Patch the game to also parse "Free Technology" defined for each facility.
 This causes new bases to have these facilities built for free while it does not exclude facility maintenance costs.